Shirley Simms

 Shirley Simms is an American singer and songwriter known for her work as a member of indie pop band the Magnetic Fields.

+In the late 1980s, before Stephin Merritt started the Magnetic Fields, he and Simms formed the short-lived musical project Buffalo Rome, who self-released a cassette during their existence.
+Simms was also a member of the Boston-based band Lazy Susan, along with Therese Bellino and the Magnetic Fields' Claudia Gonson.
+As members of Lazy Susan, Simms and Gonson wrote the song "Plant White Roses", which appeared on the Magnetic Fields' 1991 album Distant Plastic Trees.
+An alternate version performed by Simms was later included on Merritt's 2011 compilation album Obscurities.

-She has been singing on the band's albums since her first appearance on 2008's Distortion, with her and Stephin Merritt alternating between singing lead vocals throughout the album.
-Previously, she sang on several tracks on the Magnetic Fields' 1999 album 69 Love Songs.
+Simms sang on several tracks on the Magnetic Fields' 1999 album 69 Love Songs.
+She and Merritt alternated between singing lead vocals on the band's 2008 album Distortion.
 In addition to her vocal work with the Magnetic Fields, she also sometimes plays ukulele for them.
-In the late 1980s, before he started the Magnetic Fields, Merritt and Simms started the short-lived musical project Buffalo Rome; the group self-released a cassette during their existence.
-Also during the 1980s, she was also a member of the Boston-based band Lazy Susan, along with Claudia Gonson and Therese Bellino.
-As members of Lazy Susan, Simms and Gonson wrote the song "Plant White Roses", which was later included on Merritt's 2011 album Obscurities.

 In a 1999 interview, Merritt described Simms as "the best living female vocalist other than Doris Day".